MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/cloud-deployment-network-considerations.md

 As described in the Azure Stack HCI [system server requirements](system-requirements.md) article, the maximum number of servers supported on Azure Stack HCI system is 16.
 Once you complete your workload capacity planning, you should have a good understanding of the number of server nodes required to run workloads on your infrastructure.

-If your workloads require four or more nodes, you can't deploy and use a switchless configuration for storage network traffic.
+- **If your workloads require four or more nodes**: You can't deploy and use a switchless configuration for storage network traffic.
 You need to include a physical switch with support for Remote Direct Memory Access (RDMA) to handle storage traffic.
 For more information on Azure Stack HCI cluster network architecture, see [Network reference patterns overview](../plan/network-patterns-overview.md).

-If your workloads require three or less nodes, you can choose either switchless or switched configurations for storage connectivity.
+- **If your workloads require three or less nodes**: You can choose either switchless or switched configurations for storage connectivity.
 However, if you plan to scale out later to more than three nodes, you need to use a physical switch for storage network traffic.
 Any scale out operation for switchless deployments requires manual configuration of your network cabling between the nodes that Microsoft isn't actively validating as part of its software development cycle for Azure Stack HCI.

 > [!NOTE]
 > [Deployments via Azure portal](../deploy/deploy-via-portal.md) selects between switched and switchless options depending on your cluster size.
-[Deployments via ARM templates](../deploy/deployment-azure-resource-manager-template.md) only support the validated architecture described here - CHECK.
+[Deployments via ARM templates](../deploy/deployment-azure-resource-manager-template.md) only support the validated architecture described in this article.

 ## Step 2: Determine cluster storage connectivity